rensimlab/rensimlab.github.io/README.md

 ### From SDSC Cloud

+Please read `internal.md` for instructions on how to transfer datasets from SDSC Cloud.

 ### From Frontera

 #### 1. Globus

-This is the recommended method for data retrieval.
+To successfully authenticate with Globus, follow [this guide](https://portal.tacc.utexas.edu/tutorials/globus) before proceeding.

-#### scp + tmux
+#### rsync + tmux

-`scp` is suboptimal for this use case because it has substantially longer download times and has a tendency to fail if the connection is somehow interrupted.
-However, `galaxyportal` is unfortunately not connected to Globus as an endpoint, so it's best to increase `scp`'s utility with a terminal multiplexer like `tmux`.
-This will help in two ways: first, it will prevent `scp` from terminating the transfer upon a network drop, and second, you will be able to conduct multiple transfers at once.
-You can also use `rsync` in place of `scp` if you prefer.
+`rsync` is suboptimal for this use case because it has substantially longer download times and has a tendency to fail if the connection is somehow interrupted.
+However, `galaxyportal` is not connected to Globus as an endpoint, so it's best to increase `rsync`'s utility with a terminal multiplexer like `tmux`.
+This will help in two ways: first, it will prevent `rsync` from terminating the transfer upon a network drop, and second, you will be able to conduct multiple transfers in parallel.
+You can also use `scp` in place of `rsync` if you prefer; this will likely be the slower choice in terms of transfer speeds.

 Before you can begin the transfers, you need a way to log into `galaxyportal`, which uses authorized SSH keys for each user rather than a password.
 Since the transfer will be running directly on Expanse, you will need to transfer your public and private keys, located in `~/.ssh`, from your local machine into your Expanse home directory.